proofofgame/find_to_earn/README.md

 flip-sale: Toggles the public sale state.
 Only callable by the contract owner.

+deposit-ft: Deposit SIP-010 tokens in contract.
+Only callable by the contract owner.

+withdraw-ft: Withdrawal SIP-010 tokens from contract.
+Only callable by the contract owner.

+withdraw-stx: Withdrawal STX from contract.
+Only callable by the contract owner.

 claim-one: Mints 1 NFT.

 claim-five: Mints 5 NFTs.